ayvazj/kotlinwww/README.md

-# A working example of Javascript with Kotlib
+# A working example of Javascript with Kotlin

 ## Building the project